 b Non-Current Investments:

-Non-current Investments are investments which are held not with the purpose to resell but to retain them.
+Non-current Investments are investments that are held not with the purpose to resell but to retain them.

 Non- current Investments are further classified into ‘ Trade Investments’ and ‘ Other Investments’.

 Current Assets/short-lived assets / active assets - examples: cash, stock, debtors, prepaid expenses.

 - Benefit is derived for a period of one year.

 Nominal assets/ fictitious assets examples: P & L (dr. balance), advertising expenses (deferred revenue expenditure)